dendronhq/dendron-site/vault/dendron.community.greenhouse.2021-07-23-using-dendron-with-20k-notes.md

 ---
 id: fzHazEFWTpUVexmv
-title: Effectively Using Dendron at Scale
+title: A Day in Dendron
 desc: ''
-updated: 1626891221319
+updated: 1626897477442
 created: 1626888422819
-excerpt: "Tips, tricks and workflows for going past 10k notes"
+excerpt: "Tips, tricks and workflows to optimize Dendron for daily life"
 ---
 ## Summary

-In this talk, Kevin, Dendron founder, will go over how he uses Dendron to manage his personal knowledge base of notes.
+In this talk, Kevin, Dendron founder, will go over how he uses Dendron to manage his personal knowledge base of +20K notes.

 - Date: 2021.07.23
 - Time: 7:30AM PST